 - Peepers don’t peep until their intended mates are also out of hibernation and ready to rumba.

-- Apple trees produce fruit when the conditions are favourable.
+- Apple trees produce flowers and then fruit when the conditions are favorable for pollinators and then ripening.

 - Bees are most active when nectar and pollen is abundant.